Justin-Diamond/RapidanAPI/README.md

 Welcome to RapidanAPI!
 This Python Package helps Rapidan's clients process API-accessible data and forecasts as conveniently as possible.

-RapidanAPI is currently in Version 1.1.3, but we’re already working to expand the number and extensiveness of datasets available through RapidanAPI.
+RapidanAPI is currently in Version 1.1.3, and we’re actively expanding the number and extensiveness of datasets available through RapidanAPI.
 If you have any questions about RapidanAPI or need help with its implementation, don't hesitate to reach out to us at info@rapidanenergy.com.

 # Getting started with RapidanAPI
 The easiest way to install this package is to use the package installer for Python, which enables a "pip" command.
 The tutorial for using the package installer can be found here: https://packaging.python.org/en/latest/tutorials/installing-packages/